 After identifying the goal, it’s time to pick the type of test.
 Let's go through the different types and when you might use them.

 A/B tests are likely the most common form of social testing.
 They look at a variable between two content types, measure the outlined goal, and provide results.
-Run an A/B test if you want to test a single, small variable that may alter audience behavior.
+So, consider running an A/B test if you want to test a single, small variable that may alter audience behavior.

-For example, run an A/B test if you want to test out different CTA buttons on a Facebook ad or experiment a post's copy with/without emojis.
-The image below is an example of what an A/B test.
+For example, run an A/B test if you want to test out different CTA buttons on a Facebook ad or experiment with a post's copy with/without emojis.
+The image below is an example of what an A/B test can look like.

-For example, use split testing if you want to know which layout of your Facebook Business page performs better.
+Use split testing if you want to know which layout of your Facebook Business page performs better.
 You can also run split tests to determine A/B test factors.
-For example, you can run a split test to determine which ad video cut you're going to use for a Sponsored Tweet, then A/B test different sections of the winning cut.
+For example, you can run a split test to determine which ad video cut you will use for a Sponsored Tweet, then A/B test different sections of the winning cut.
 The image below is an example of what a split test could look like on a business website.

-Multivariable tests work differently than the two previously mentioned types.
-They work with multiple variables instead of one or two.
+Multivariable tests work differently than the two previously mentioned types, as they work with multiple variables instead of one or two.
 You can run a multivariable test to determine which of four ads works best.
-Alternatively, one can be run to assess the different makings of a post, like images vs. copy vs. captions.
+Alternatively, you can run one to assess the different makings of a post, like images vs. copy vs. captions.

-When you've picked out your social test experiment, make sure you're imploring best practices so the results are useful.
+When you've picked out your social test experiment, make sure you're imploring best practices so the results are helpful.